Strauss–Howe generational theory: Reformation Generation

 The reformation generation was born between 1483 and 1511 and is of the prophet archetype.
 This generation rebelled as youths, prompting the first colleges in the 1520s.

 Reprisal Generation

 The reprisal generation was born between 1512 and 1540 and is of the nomad/reactive archetype.
 They grew up during the wars of the Spanish Armada and saw the expansion of British territories and colonization in the New World overseas.

 Elizabethan Generation

 The Elizabethan generation was born between 1541 and 1565 and is of the hero archetype.
 They benefited as children from growth in academies.
 They grew up during the Anglo-Spanish War (1585–1604).
 They regulated commerce, explored overseas empires, built English country houses, pursued science, and wrote poetry that celebrated an orderly universe.

 Parliamentary Generation

 The parliamentary generation was born between 1566 and 1587 and is of the artist archetype.
-Their grew up during an era of foreign threats and war.
+They grew up during an era of foreign threats and war.
 They built credentials in law, scholarship, religion, and arts and crafts guilds.